 Practitioners who can demonstrate a commitment to their work, technical rigour and development within their practice, are of particular interest to FBYAA.

-France Brodeur was a printmaker with international exhibitions to her name and a wide range of interests in the arts, particularly the visual arts and dance.
+France Brodeur was a printmaker with international exhibitions to her name and a wide range of interests in the arts, particularly the visual arts, theatre and dance.
 France died in April 2014.
 The FBYAA seeks to honour both her art and her belief in life and its need to be lived, celebrated and evoked.
 France especially valued the aspirations of those younger than her.

-(More regarding France’s artistic philosophy can be found in her monograph, A Lasting Passion – see the tab ‘monograph’ on her website at www.francebrodeur.co.uk for details.)
+(More regarding France’s artistic philosophy, as well as reproductions of over 70 of her prints, can be found in her monograph, A Lasting Passion – for details click the tab ‘monograph’ on her website at www.francebrodeur.co.uk which also contains galleries of over 300 of her prints from four decades of her work.)

 FUNDS AVAILABLE